 IRAs and qualified retirement plans

 Retirement plan assets are a major source of wealth for many households.
 For example, you may have hundreds of thousands of dollars invested in your IRA, 401(k), 403(b), or other qualified retirement plan.
 These plans do not pay tax on the income and capital gain realized by their investments.
-This allows their assets to grow faster than if you held and invested these assets yourself.
+This allows their assets to grow faster than if you held and invested these assets outside of your retirement plan.

-The primary purpose of your retirement plan is to provide you with income during your retirement, but it can also be an excellent source of funds for making charitable gifts when your plan ends.
+The primary purpose of your retirement plan is to provide you with income during your retirement, but it can also be an excellent source of funds for making charitable gifts during your life and when your plan ends.